ryandata/AmarelR/README.md

 # Machine Learning with Amarel using R

-Materials for **IMachine Learning with Amarel using R** workshop.
+Materials for **Machine Learning with Amarel using R** workshop.
 First held at Rutgers University, Fall 2020.
 <https://github.com/ryandata/AmarelR>

 Amarel is the major High Performance Computing (HPC) cluster available to Rutgers faculty, students, and staff.